 Plant-Based Diet FAQ

 If you’re eating a whole food, plant-based diet there’s no need to worry about protein.
 The best plant-based sources of protein includes nuts, seeds, hemp seeds, beans, lentils, tofu, tempeh, edamame, seitan, spirulina, quinoa and nutritional yeast.
 Even fruits and vegetables contain protein.
+Read my post on the best vegan protein sources for more options.

 If you want to know how much protein you’re getting, track what you’re eating using My Fitness Pal for a few weeks to determine where you might need to make adjustments.

-What about calcium and iron?
+How do I get calcium and iron?

 Aside from B12, whole, plant-based foods contain all the essential nutrients you’ll need.
 Make sure you’re eating a wide range of plant foods to cover all your bases.